NLPatVCU/medaCy/examples/guide/creating_custom_pipeline_from_json.md

 * `"tokenizer"`: defaults to using the tokenizer from the selected spaCy pipeline; custom options are `"clinical"`, `"systematic_review"`, or `"character"`
 * `"metamap"`: MetaMap will only be used if this key is present; the value should be the path to the MetaMap binary file

+Finally, `"metamap"` requires the key `"semantic_types"`, which can be `"all"` to use all semantic types found in the dataset, `"none"` to not use them, or a list of semantic types to use.

 ## Getting the Entities
 The entities in a given dataset can be printed to the command line with this command: